3bde1r7man/3dScene/README.md

 # Computer Graphics project

-### this project contain's a 3d building and a bicycle
+### this project contains a 3d building and a bicycle

 ## Controls